 “DHS stance remains the same: the future of the DACA program continues to be under review with the administration.
 The president has remarked on the need to handle DACA with compassion and with heart. … Should a court or the Congress seek to modify the program, DHS is well tested for reacting to legal guidance and would quickly and professionally make changes to the program in the least impactful manner possible for recipients,” DHS spokeswoman Joanne Talbot said.

-U.S. District Judge Andrew Hanen issued an injunction in February 2015 in Brownsville, blocking an expanded version of DACA and Deferred Action for Parents of Americans, two directives Obama unveiled in November 2014, after a Texas-led coalition of 26 states sued.
+U.S. District Judge Andrew Hanen issued an injunction in February 2015 in Brownsville, blocking an expanded version of DACA and Deferred Action for Parents of Americans, or DAPA, two directives Obama unveiled in November 2014, after a Texas-led coalition of 26 states sued.

 The case has been stayed in Hanen’s court, but Paxton said he would revive it with an amended complaint if Trump does not do away with DACA.